mattermost/docs/source/configure/deprecated-configuration-settings.rst

 **All team members**: Allows any team member to invite others using an email invitation, team invite link, or by adding members to the team directly.

-**Team and System Admins**: Hides the email invitation, team invite link, and the add members to team buttons in the product menu from users who are not Team Admins or System Admins.
+**Team and System Admins**: Hides the email invitation, team invite link, and the add members to team buttons in the product menu from users who are not team admins or system admins.

-**System Admins**: Hides the email invitation, team invite link, and add members to team buttons in the product menu from users who are not System Admins.
+**System Admins**: Hides the email invitation, team invite link, and add members to team buttons in the product menu from users who are not system admins.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RestrictTeamInvite": "all"`` with options ``"all"``, ``"team_admin"``, and ``"system_admin"`` for the above settings, respectively. |